Reconciling conflicting approaches for the tunneling time delay in strong field ionization

 and the ionization amplitude with rescattering, described by a second order SFA \cite{ Becker_2002,Milosevic_2014a}:

 Here $\phi(x,t)=\sqrt{\kappa}\exp(-\kappa|x|+i\kappa^2/2t)$ is the bound state wave function, $\psi^V_p(x,t)$ the Volkov wave function \cite{Volkov_1935}, $H_i(t)=xE(t)$ the electron interaction Hamiltonian with the laser field, and $A(t)=-\int^t_{t_f}dsE(s)$.
 In the considered half-cycle laser field the rescattering takes place during the under-the-barrier dynamics, which is in LFA described with the exact laser-free scattering $T$-matrix: $\langle p|T(p)|q \rangle =-(\kappa/2\pi)/(1-i\kappa/|p|)$ \cite{Milosevic_2014a}.
-The integrals in the amplitudes of Eqs.~(\ref{direct})-(\ref{RRR}) are calculated in two ways, fully numerically and with the saddle-point approximation (SPA) analytically, exponentiating the whole integrand expression, and expanding up to the cubic term in $m_D$.
-In numerical calculations the unphysical boundary terms due the $\cos^2$-pulse and due to the Stark-shift \cite{Krajewska_2010} are subtracted.
+The time integration in $m_R$ is carried out via 3D saddle-point approximation (SPA) \cite{Supplement}.
+We have also calculated asymptotic PMD via numerical TDSE solution \cite{Supplement}, which is in accordance with the analytical result and shows a momentum shift with respect to the zero-time delay case (PMD via the direct SFA amplitude $m_D$) corresponding to a negative ATD $\delta t=-\delta p/E_0$, see Fig.~\ref{com}.